Workers, Training Programs, Strategy

 What’s happening?

 More than 70% of Gen Z want to “follow their own educational path.”
+A recent survey found that 93% of Gen Z graduates said learning a skilled trade can be a better route to economic security than college, with trade school enrollment rising 5% between 2020 and 2023, about double the rate for four-year universities.
 Most teenagers are open to something other than a four-year degree.
 We won’t get into the topic of tuition prices here.
 But, suffice it to say, the desire for vocational training is as great as ever, and the American workforce is, contrary to some popular opinions, very willing to work for their future.
 In six years of user research, we’ve heard one clear message again and again: workers want to be able to compare training programs–and the information that drives their decisions– side by side.

 Despite the realities of low-wage work, many workers and young adults navigate the hazy maze of career opportunity using a patchwork of resourceful tools—research, networks, mentors, brochures, career fairs, and the constant work of spotting scams and sorting signal from noise.